liduojia1/MeanFlowSE/README.md

 ## Citation

 * **Citation:** The paper is currently under review.
-We will add a BibTeX entry and arXiv link once available.
+We will add a BibTeX entry and article link once available.

 ---